beatriceallamand/beatriceallamand.github.io/_pages/cv.md

 ## Research Assistance

 - **Prof. Juan Herreño**, UC San Diego (2025)
-  Developed and solved a menu-cost model to assess robustness of a Phillips Curve sufficient-statistics empirical strategy.
+  Developed and solved a menu-cost model using Python to assess robustness of a Phillips Curve sufficient-statistics empirical strategy.

 - **Prof. Esteban Puentes**, Universidad de Chile (2021–2022)
   Produced an ILO report on post-COVID labor markets using multiple national datasets.